Table of Contents

 The Takeaway

-Alternative investments are on the radar of many investors today because these assets may offer some portfolio diversification, help to tamp down certain risks, and possibly improve risk-adjusted returns.
+Alternative investments are on the radar of many investors today because these assets may offer some portfolio diversification, help tamp down certain risks, and potentially improve risk-adjusted returns.
 In addition, the sheer scope and variety of these investments means investors can look for one (or more) that suits their investing style and financial goals.

 Ready to expand your portfolio's growth potential?
 Alternative investments, traditionally available to high-net-worth individuals, are accessible to everyday investors on SoFi's easy-to-use platform.
 Investments in commodities, real estate, venture capital, and more are now within reach.
 Alternative investments can be high risk, so it's important to consider your portfolio goals and risk tolerance to determine if they're right for you.